JaazibTariq/Blocks/README.md

 - **Forward-on-miss**: GET requests that miss locally are forwarded to peers via `FWDGET` (a distinct command that prevents infinite forwarding loops).
 - **RAII throughout**: Sockets, cipher contexts, and threads are all cleaned up deterministically.

-## License

-This project was built as a portfolio demonstration for systems-level C++ development.